bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Simulation Studies

-Figure \ref{fig:fixed_rank_results}A compares point estimates.
-In all comparisons, agreement is $>$0.99 in at least 90\% of cases for $\hat E$ and 84\% for $\hat P$.
-The top row shows Normal Bayesian NMF results in point estimates nearly identical to Poisson Bayesian NMF, justifying our Normal model-based MH proposals.
-The middle row shows the addition of MH steps does not alter point estimates of Poisson Bayesian NMF.
-The bottom row is a null case, comparing two standard Poisson samplers, to show that some variation is expected due to the randomness of Gibbs samplers.
-Along with aligned point estimates, the addition of MH steps increases effective sample sizes (Appendix \ref{supp_sec:supp_study1_metrics}) and does not substantially change credible interval widths (Appendix \ref{supp_sec:credible_intervals}).
-Together, these results show the correctness of our novel Poisson+MH samplers in that they explore the same posterior space as the standard Poisson samplers.

-Figure \ref{fig:fixed_rank_results}B reports relative efficiency of Poisson+MH compared to standard Poisson samplers.
-Poisson+MH models are 3-30x faster, and the gap grows with dimensionality.
+Normal Bayesian NMF results in point estimates nearly identical to Poisson Bayesian NMF, justifying our Normal model-based MH proposals (Figure \ref{fig:fixed_rank_results}A, top row).
+Further, the addition of MH steps does not alter point estimates of Poisson Bayesian NMF (middle row).
+These comparisons yield agreement $>$0.99 in at least 84\% of cases and are very close to the null case comparing two independent chains of the standard Poisson sampler (bottom row).
+Along with aligned point estimates, the addition of MH steps increases effective sample sizes (Appendix C.1) and does not substantially change credible interval widths (Appendix C.3).
+Together, these results show that our novel Poisson+MH samplers yield the same posterior inference as the standard Poisson samplers.
+Additionally, Poisson+MH models are 3-30x faster, and this gap grows with dimensionality (Figure \ref{fig:fixed_rank_results}B).

-Figure \ref{fig:fixed_rank_results}C reports metrics of the Poisson+MH samplers as a baseline for the comparisons of Figures \ref{fig:fixed_rank_results}A-B. Metrics for all models are available in Appendix Figure \ref{supp_fig:metrics}.